jguegant/tech.blog/content/C++/dense-hash-map.md

 Let's call this a **dense hash map.**
 Instead of using pointers between nodes, we are expressing their relations with indexes within the vector: here the node with **key1** store a "next index" having a value of **2** which is the index of the node with **key2**.
 And all of that is a huge improvement!
 We are gaining on all fronts:
 - Iterating over all the key/value pairs is as fast as iterating over a vector, which is lightning fast.
 - We are saving a pointer on all nodes - the "prev pointer".
-We don't need any sort of reverse-traversal of the bucket.
+We don't need any sort of reverse-traversal of a given bucket, but just a global reverse-traversal of all buckets.
 - We don't need to maintain a begin and end pointer for the list of nodes.
 - Even iterating over a bucket could be faster as the node shouldn't be too scattered in memory since they all belong to one vector.